Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: Introduction

 It was believed that Sly's inapproximability result should hold for all $\lambda>\lambda_c(\Tree_\Delta)$.
 However, Sly's work utilized results of Mossel, Weitz and Wormald \cite{MWW} which showed that for a random $\Delta$-regular bipartite graph, an independent set chosen from the Gibbs distribution is ``unbalanced'' with high probability for $\lambda$ under the same condition as in Sly's result.

-Mossel et al.'s work \cite{MWW} involves a technically complicated second moment argument that is characterised in \cite{Sly10} as a ``technical tour-de-force''.
-In \cite{Galanis} we extended Mossel et al.'s work to all $\lambda>\lambda_c(\Tree_\Delta)$ for $\Delta=3$ and $\Delta\geq 6$.
-However, that work built upon Mossel et al.'s work and had an even more complicated analysis.
+\cite{MWW} used a technically complicated second moment argument that is characterized in \cite{Sly10} as a ``technical tour-de-force''.
+In \cite{Galanis} we extended the results of \cite{MWW} to all $\lambda>\lambda_c(\Tree_\Delta)$ for $\Delta=3$ and $\Delta\geq 6$.
+However, that work built upon \cite{MWW} and had an even more complicated analysis.
 In this work, as a byproduct of the approach we devise for coping with the Ising model, we can prove inapproximability for the hard-core model for all $\lambda>\lambda_c(\Tree_\Delta)$ for $\Delta=3,4,5$, and our proof is simpler than in \cite{Galanis}.
-This settles the picture for the hard-core model, and also proves Conjecture 1.2 of Mossel et al. \cite{MWW}.
+This settles the picture for the hard-core model, and also proves Conjecture 1.2 of \cite{MWW}.

 \begin{theorem} Unless $NP=RP$, for the hard-core model, for all $\Delta\geq 3$, for all $\lambda$ in the non-uniqueness region of the infinite tree $\Tree_\Delta$, there does not exist an $\fpras$ for the partition function at activity $\lambda$ for graphs of maximum degree at most $\Delta$. \end{theorem}